iot-edge-foundation/iot-edge-serial/README.md

 #### Access for read/write on serial ports

-Elevated rights are needed for access to the serial port.
+Elevated rights are needed for access to serial ports.
 If your serial port is named eg. '/dev/ttyS0' use:

 ```bash
 # chmod 666 /dev/ttyS0